jxmot/markdown-render/oghead-example-test.md

 * [Facebook A Guide to Sharing for Webmasters](https://developers.facebook.com/docs/sharing/webmasters)
     * [Facebook Open Graph Object Debugger](https://developers.facebook.com/tools/debug/og/object/)
 * [Social Debug](http://socialdebug.com/) - tests against Facebook, Twitter, Google+, and LinkedIn and "grades" the results.
+* [ApiLeap](https://apileap.com) - a screenshot API, built on Chrome.
+There is a free plan that allows you up to 100 screen shots per month.
+You'll have to go to their site to sign up for an access key.
+There is also a web interface that you can try at no cost.
+And from what I've seen so far it works much better then a few others that I've tried.

 # What's Next?